opensearch-project/neural-search/DEVELOPER_GUIDE.md

 ```
 ### Run Multi-node Cluster Locally

 It can be useful to test and debug on a multi-node cluster.
-In order to launch a 3 node cluster with the KNN plugin installed, run the following command:
+In order to launch a 3 node cluster with the neural-search plugin installed, run the following command:

 ```
 ./gradlew run -PnumNodes=3